-Cutaneous squamous cell carcinoma, keratoacanthoma, and melanoma occurred at a higher incidence in patients receiving ZELBORAF compared to those in the control arm in Trial 1.
-The incidence of cutaneous squamous cell carcinomas (cuSCC) and keratoacanthomas in the ZELBORAF arm was 24% compared to < 1% in the dacarbazine arm [see Adverse Reactions (6.1)].
-The median time to the first appearance of cuSCC was 7 to 8 weeks; approximately 33% of patients who developed a cuSCC while receiving ZELBORAF experienced at least one additional occurrence with median time between occurrences of 6 weeks.
-Potential risk factors associated with cuSCC observed in clinical studies using ZELBORAF included age (\geq 65 years), prior skin cancer, and chronic sun exposure.

-In Trial 1, new primary malignant melanoma occurred in 2.1% (7/336) of patients receiving ZELBORAF compared to none of the patients receiving dacarbazine.

-Perform dermatologic evaluations prior to initiation of therapy and every 2 months while on therapy.
-Manage suspicious skin lesions with excision and dermatopathologic evaluation.
-Consider dermatologic monitoring for 6 months following discontinuation of ZELBORAF.

-Non-Cutaneous Squamous Cell Carcinoma

-Non-cutaneous squamous cell carcinomas (SCC) of the head and neck can occur in patients receiving ZELBORAF [see Adverse Reactions (6.1)].
-Monitor patients receiving ZELBORAF closely for signs or symptoms of new non-cutaneous SCC.
+- 38 Cutaneous Malignancies - 39 Cutaneous squamous cell carcinoma, keratoacanthoma, and melanoma occurred at a higher incidence in - 40 patients receiving ZELBORAF compared to those in the control arm in Trial 1.
+The incidence of cutaneous - 41 squamous cell carcinomas (cuSCC) and keratoacanthomas in the ZELBORAF arm was 24% compared to <

+- 42 1% in the dacarbazine arm [see Adverse Reactions (6.1)].
+The median time to the first appearance of cuSCC - was 7 to 8 weeks; approximately 33% of patients who developed a cuSCC while receiving ZELBORAF - experienced at least one additional occurrence with median time between occurrences of 6 weeks.
+Potential - 45 risk factors associated with cuSCC observed in clinical studies using ZELBORAF included age (≥ 65 - 46 years), prior skin cancer, and chronic sun exposure. - 47 In Trial 1, new primary malignant melanoma occurred in 2.1% (7/336) of patients receiving ZELBORAF - 48 compared to none of the patients receiving dacarbazine. - 49 Perform dermatologic evaluations prior to initiation of therapy and every 2 months while on therapy. - 50 Manage suspicious skin lesions with excision and dermatopathologic evaluation.
+Consider dermatologic - 51 monitoring for 6 months following discontinuation of ZELBORAF. - 52 Non-Cutaneous Squamous Cell Carcinoma - Non-cutaneous squamous cell carcinomas (non-cuSCC) of the head and neck can occur in patients receiving - 54 ZELBORAF [see Adverse Reactions (6.1)].
+Monitor patients receiving ZELBORAF closely for signs or - 55 symptoms of new non-cuSCC. - 56 Other Malignancies - 57 Based on mechanism of action, ZELBORAF may promote malignancies associated with activation of RAS - 58 through mutation or other mechanisms [see Warnings and Precautions (5.2)].
+Monitor patients receiving - 59 ZELBORAF closely for signs or symptoms of other malignancies.